Today’s article is going to be focused on Naked Forex Trading!

 How to Become a Trader

-To summarize a plan of action I recommend doing this: start to observe price action.
+To summarize a plan of action I recommend doing this: start to observe the price action.

 Minimize your indicators to a couple at max.
 Or nothing at all when doing this training.